 ISO is one of the three members of the exposure triangle gang, along with aperture and shutter speed.
-To get a beautifully exposed photograph you need to know about the exposure triangle.
-It is as important as being able to focus.
-Once you’ve mastered exposure and focus, you can start thinking about composition and getting creative with light.
+To get a beautifully exposed photograph you need to know about the exposure triangle and what is ISO.

 The crazy thing is that once you understand exposure, it just seems so obvious, but wrapping your head around it can be a challenge.

-What is the Exposure Triangle?
+What is the exposure triangle?

 So, to start with, what exactly is this exposure triangle that you keep hearing about?
-The exposure triangle is a combination of three settings:
+The exposure triangle is a concept that helps new photographers understand the factors involved in exposure.
+It’s a combination of three settings: